BhoomiArora24/jsCourse/js course/10_classesAndOops/notes.md

 - instances -- new , this keyword

 ## 4 pillars
-- encapsulation
+- encapsulation- wrapping up in one unit
 - inheritance
-- polymorphism
+- polymorphism- many forms
-- abstraction
+- abstraction - data hiding